Kilo-Loco/drafts/amplify-getting-started-flutter/06_add_analytics.md

 The Photo Gallery app is now fully functional with the ability to authenticate a user and allow them to take pictures that are uploaded to Storage.
 Now we need to focus on recording analytics to understand how users are interacting with our app.

-In this module, we will add the Analytics category to our Amplify app, create custom analytics events, implement those events, and view the [AWS Pinpoint](https://aws.amazon.com/pinpoint/) dashboard to see our analytics being tracked.
+In this module, we will add the Analytics category to our Amplify app, create custom analytics events, implement those events, and view the [Amazon Pinpoint](https://aws.amazon.com/pinpoint/) dashboard to see our analytics being tracked.

 ## What You Will Learn

 - Configure the Analytics category
-- Record analytics events to AWS Pinpoint
+- Record analytics events to Amazon Pinpoint
-- View the AWS Pinpoint dashboard
+- View the Amazon Pinpoint dashboard

 ## Key Concepts